radian-software/straight.el/README.md

   managing the package's local repository.
 It defaults to the value of `straight-default-vc`, which defaults to `git`.

-  The only version-control backend currently supported is `git`, although more backends may be added.
+  The only traditional version-control backend currently supported is `git`, although more backends may be added.

+  As a special case, however, you may specify the value `built-in`, which results in all version-control operations on the package being ignored.
+This allows you to tell `straight.el` that a package has already been provided (for example, because a version of it is shipped by Emacs) and does not have a local repository which needs to be cloned, updated, and so on.
+Here is how you can tell `straight.el` that you would like to use the Emacs-provided copy of Org, rather than cloning it from the upstream repository if another package declares it as a dependency:

+      (straight-use-package '(org :type built-in))

 * backend-specific keywords

   Depending on the value of `:type`, additional keywords (relevant to how the package's repository is cloned and managed) will be meaningful.
 See the next section.

+  The `built-in` pseudo-backend does not take any other keywords.

 #### Version-control backends